Our Team

 Vicki is an outdoor enthusiast and an advocate for spending quality time in nature.
 In her personal time, she is a keen marathoner, occasionally ultramarathoner, hiker and an avid climber.

-Grace Tse, Communications Intern - Anti-stigma Project
+Grace Tse, Coordinator - Anti-stigma Project

 Dr Pinky Tso, Advisor